kebaldwi/DNAC-TEMPLATES/LABS/README.md

 ![json](./LAB1-PNP-PREP/images/DCLOUD_Topology.png?raw=true "Import JSON")

 ## Disclaimer
-Various labs are designed for use in the **DCLOUD** environment but can be easily modified for use elsewhere.
-What is important to realize is the impact for each type of test.
-For instance in the ***PnP Preparation*** lab we go through discovery methods such as ***option 43*** and ***DNS Discovery***.
-If we were to use the DHCP option 43 and place that in the server options on the DHCP server then it would affect multiple scopes. **Care** is required therefore to ensure you do not get unexpected results.
-Similarly with ***DNS Discovery*** if the sub domain used was available to all devices then more than one device would be able to discover DNA Center.
-This may be good for production in the future but detrimental during testing.
+Various labs are designed for use in the **DCLOUD** environment but can but are for use elsewhere.
+What is important to realize is the impact of each type of test.
+For instance, in the ***PnP Preparation*** lab, we go through discovery methods such as ***option 43*** and ***DNS Discovery***.
+If we were to use the DHCP option 43 and place that in the server options on the DHCP server, it would affect multiple scopes. **Care** is required, therefore, to ensure you do not get unexpected results.
+Similarly with ***DNS Discovery***, if the sub domain used was available to all devices, more than one device would discover DNA Center.
+Changes like this may be suitable for production in the future but detrimental during testing.

-If you found this set of Labs helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.
+If you found this set of Labs helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how we can improve.